 This course surveys the origin, organization, and policy of United States government at the national, state, and local levels and encourages citizen participation and leadership in democratic processes beginning at the community level.
 Fulfills the Missouri statutory requirement.
-Prerequisite: A minimum composite ACT of 28 or SAT equivalent.
+Prerequisite: A minimum composite ACT of 28, or an SAT of 1300, or a CLT score of 86.